CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

 In this task you will create the **Sales Monitoring** dashboard.
 You will pin a visual from the report, and add a tile based on an image data URI, and use Q&A to create a tile.

-1. In the Microsoft Edge browser window, in the Power BI service, open the **Sales Analysis** report.
+1. In the Microsoft Edge browser window, in the Power BI service, open the **12-Starter-Sales Analysis** report.

 2. In the **Overview** page, set the **Year** slicer to **FY2020**.